International Financial Assistance

 • Per diem for one representative

-• Ineligible expenses examples: printing, purchased equipment, airfare, memberships/sponsorships, registration fees
+• Ineligible expenses examples: printing, purchased equipment, airfare, memberships/sponsorships

 • Maximum $4,000 per grant (event)

-• DTAP eligible events: Must have proven significant international attendance
+• DTAP eligible events: Must have documented proven significant international attendance

 ExporTechTM